Lakshmi Narasimha: Legend

 As a result, Lakshmi Narasimha is venerated as a representation of gentleness and peace.

 Iconography

-Narasimha deity is always accompanied by Lakshmi Mata, seated on his lap.
-In contrast to his ugra (terrific) aspect, where his face is fierce and enraged, he appears to be pleasant in this form.
-He often carries his aspects of the Sudarshana Chakra and Panchajanya, and his murti is decorated with ornaments and garlands.
+In this representation, Narasimha is depicted in his saumya (pleasing) form with his consort Lakshmi seated on his lap, contrasting with his ugra (terrifying) aspect.
+He carries his attributes of the Sudarshana Chakra and Panchajanya, and his murti is decorated with ornaments and garlands.

 Symbolism

 In the Tiruppavai, the mythical motif of the lion is invoked in the representation of Lakshmi Narasimha.
 The deity is regarded to be magnanimous, the greatest of all beings (Purushottama), and his heart is symbolised by his consort, Lakshmi.